-Because the alternative minimum tax does not allow exemptions for dependents or deductions for state taxes, it will impose particularly high burdens on taxpayers with children and those in high-tax states.6 Because the AMT exemption for couples is less than double the exemption for singles and because the tax brackets are not adjusted for marital status, the AMT imposes significant marriage penalties.
+Because the alternative minimum tax does not allow exemptions for dependents or deductions for state taxes, it will impose particularly high burdens on taxpayers with children and those in high-tax states.
+Because the AMT exemption for couples is less than double the exemption for singles and because the tax brackets are not adjusted for marital status, the AMT imposes significant marriage penalties.
 In combination, these issues can raise AMT participation rates dramatically, as spelled out in table 2.
 By 2010, among married couples with two or more children and income between \$75,000 and \$100,000, 89 percent will face the AMT.

-More generally, the expansion of the AMT implies that by 2010 more than half of all tax filers will be unaffected by marginal tax rate changes in the regular income tax-45 percent of those because they are on the AMT and 55 percent because their incomes are too low to owe regular income tax.
-Sixty-two percent of married couples will find themselves in that situation-almost three-quarters of them because of the AMT.
+More generally, the expansion of the AMT implies that by 2010 more than half of all tax filers will be unaffected by marginal tax rate changes in the regular income tax-45 percent of those because they are on the AMT and 55 percent because their incomes are too low to owe

-6 The American Jobs Creation Act of 2004 provided a deduction for state and local general sales taxes that is incorporated in the TPC microsimulation model.
+&lt;sup>6 The American Jobs Creation Act of 2004 provided a deduction for state and local general sales taxes that is incorporated in the TPC microsimulation model.
 As with the deductions for state and local income and property taxes, the deduction for sales taxes is an AMT preference item.
 Under current law, the sales tax deduction is scheduled to expire at the end of 2005.